Skip to content

 • Plugins explains plugin kinds, support tiers, install sources, and development-oriented manual installs.

-• Compare With Sonarr/Radarr explains why Scryer can be more compelling than a split *arr setup even when RAM is not the deciding factor.
+• Compare With Sonarr/Radarr explains why Scryer can be more compelling than a split *arr setup even when RAM isn’t the deciding factor.

 The rest of the docs mirror Scryer’s current left-hand navigation: